 Submission Requirements and Additional Info:

-- Originality and feasibility of the space, using the Design Considerations listed below.
+- Originality and feasibility of the space.

 - Presentation including sketches, renderings, and written elements.

 Submission Requirements: Projects must be submitted digitally through the competition website by 11:59 p.m.
 CST on February 28, 2019.
 Please upload the following documents with the entrant’s last name within the title.
 Each submission must include the following:

 - A written description of the design challenge solution, including the reasoning for the amenity type.
 Should not exceed 1,000 words.